Accredited by the Computing Accreditation Commission of ABET, http://abet.org

 IS 322.
 Mobile Applications: Design, Interface, Implementation.
 3 credits, 3 contact hours (3;0;0).

-Prerequisites: CS 113 or CS 115 or other computing GUR.
+Prerequisites: IS 218, IS 219, or IT 202.
 This course is a practical introduction to building applications for mobile devices.
 The course combines hands on design and development experience, with a conceptual overview and discussion of design and practical development issues.
 Taken into account will be constraints and requirements of devices with small screen sizes, limited battery power, limited computational power, etc. Tools used for building an application in the context of a specific device such as iPhone or an Android based device will be discussed.
 Students build a mobile application to demonstrate their understanding of mobile web constraints and tools.

 IS 331.
 Database Design Management and Applications.
 3 credits, 3 contact hours (3;0;0).